Margaret Helen Waterfield: Early life and work

-Artwork and Compositions
+Artwork and books

-Margaret's first book, "Garden Colour," followed a layout of having a chapter for most months- except for November, December, and January- which she wrote herself.
-A well-known garden author wrote an introductory chapter for each season.
-Theresa Earle covered spring, Summer by Eleanor Vere Boyle, Autumn by Rose Kinsley (daughter of Charles Kingsley), and Vicary Gibbs wrapped things up with color in the winter garden.
-There were three more chapters on roses and peonies written by different authors.
-Margaret herself illustrated all the pictures.
+Waterfield's first book, Garden Colour, was published in 1905.
+It had a chapter for most months except for November, December, and January.
+She asked well-known garden authors to write an introductory chapter for each season.
+Theresa Earle covered spring, Eleanor Vere Boyle covered summer, and Rose Kinsley (daughter of Charles Kingsley) and Vicary Gibbs covered winter.
+There were three more chapters on roses and peonies written by other authors.
+Waterfield illustrated all of the chapters herself.